-The individual would not need their limited company for the employment again.
-If the limited company is left dormant, the director would have to submit company’s confirmation statement and account.
+The individual would not need their limited company for employment again.
+If the limited company is left dormant, the director would have to submit the company’s confirmation statement and account.

 The mistake some contractors made is to close the business with the company’s house without filing their final reports to HMRC.

 This act is wrong especially if the limited company has traded in the accounting year, thereby not paying the final tax.
-My advice is, thus, to get professional help and submit your last account before closing the company with company’s house.
+My advice is, thus, to get professional help and submit your last account before closing the company with the company’s house.

 Consequence Option three under IR35 legislation in the public sector.